ethercrab-rs/ethercrab/doc/windows-tuning.md

 Windows project which I'd love to get working which might help EtherCrab in the same way without having to write custom drivers.

-First, if using Windows is your only option, _it is important that your network card drives are up-to-date_.
-Then, go ahead with the following tricks.
+Before applying the following tweaks, **ensure your network card drivers are up to date.**

 ## Analysing your changes